-Emphasis is on natural disaster preparedness, mitigation, response, and recovery activities.
 The Emergency Management office develops and maintains a county-wide Emergency Operations Plan for all hazardous events that may occur.
-For more information, check out the NDDES website: http://www.nd.gov/des/
+Emphasis is on disaster preparedness, mitigation, response, and recovery activities.

 The LaMoure County Emergency Manager also servers as the Secretary/Treasurer for the LaMoure County Local Emergency Planning Committee (LEPC), LaMoure County FEMA Applicant Agent and LaMoure County Floodplain manager.

 LaMoure County has two PRESENS units that deliver real-time environmental data from sensors located in remote locations to publicly accessible databases at the Department of Water Resources.
 They are locaated on Boom Lake (Marion) and Twin Lake.
 The name PRESENS is an acronym for Pushing REmote SENSors but also is meant to convey a sense that the agency has a “presence” all across the state and is constantly collecting valuable water resource data needed for sound scientific decision-making on water development, planning, and appropriation.
 PRESENS information

 PO Box 128